destination-earth/DestinE-Staging-Gallery/documentation.md

 * metadata format
 * required fields
-* thumbnail references

 ### Step 3: Preview in the staging gallery

 After a successful PR, the staging version of the gallery is built.
-You can verify the layout, metadata, tags, and images.
+You can verify the layout, metadata, tags and images.

 ### Step 4: Promote to main

 Once approved, the PR from `staging` to `main` is created.
 Only maintainers may approve and merge this step.

-The main branch update triggers the public gallery rebuild.
+The public gallery is rebuild from the main branch every 2 hours.

-# Adding a new yection (external repository)
+# Adding a new section (external repository)

 If you want to add an entirely new notebook repository: